okovalchuk98/ExplainableEcgClassification/README.md

 ## License

-This project is licensed under the terms of the Creative Commons CC BY 4.0 license.
+This project is licensed under the terms of the The MIT License.
 See the LICENSE file for more details.

 ## Acknowledgments